-These two teaching and learning resources for GCSE and A level Geography were developed by Medecins Sans Frontieres/Doctors Without Borders (MSF) in partnership with the Geographical Association and an advisory group of teachers.
+These four teaching and learning resources for GCSE and A Level Geography were developed by Medecins Sans Frontieres/Doctors Without Borders (MSF) in partnership with the Geographical Association and an advisory group of teachers.

 This engaging GCSE resource explores cholera in the context of natural hazards and urban growth (sanitation, health services and slums) and starts with a contamination station game.

 Guided by the 2016 A Level Geography specifications, Tectonic activity and hazards: earthquakes is a comprehensive teaching resource juxtaposing vulnerability, risk, coping capacity, impact and the disaster management cycle in two disaster hotspots: Haiti and Japan.

 The Haiti earthquake (2010) and the Tōhoku, Japan earthquake and tsunamis (2011) demonstrate how impact, path and duration of recovery depend on country-specific factors.

 While Japan was underprepared for the earthquakes and tsunamis, Haiti was entirely unprepared.
 Though unleashed by natural seismic events, the tragic death toll in Haiti and the Fukushima-Daiichi Nuclear disaster in Japan could both be considered man-made.

 Throughout 'Tectonic activity and hazards', the relationship between disaster and level of development is explored, drawing on the disaster response of MSF.

 Teachers are encouraged to review and select content and activities to best match their students’ needs.

 'Feast and Famine: Life on the Margins' is comprehensive A Level resource presented in nine presentations, addressing themes of food security including hunger, malnutrition, inequality, urbanisation, green and gene revolutions, population thinkers, food supply, drylands and desertification.